-Individual juvenile cod ranged in age from 1 to 4 years.
-Age 1 juveniles and age 2-4 juveniles were found throughout the study area (Fig. 4).
-Most juvenile cod were seen at depths greater than 60 m (Fig. 5).
+Individual juvenile cod ranging in age from 1-4 years old.
+Age 1 juveniles and age 2 - 4 juveniles were found throughout the study area (Fig. 5).
+Most juvenile cod were seen at depths greater than 60 m (Fig. 6).

-Juvenile cod were not significantly associated with the presence of macroalgae (Fig. 6).
+Juvenile cod were not significantly associated with the presence of macroalgae (Fig. 7).
 On the contrary, the data suggested that age 1 cod neither associated with, nor avoided, macroalgae.
-Age 2- 4 juveniles were significantly less frequent in areas with moderate to dense macroalgae than would be expected by chance (Chi-square = 4.63; p <0.05; d.f. = 1; n = 50).
+Age 2 - 4 juveniles were significantly less frequent in areas with moderate to dense macroalgae than would be expected by chance (Chi-square = 4.63; p<0.05; d.f.=1; n=50).

-The presence of juvenile cod was significantly associated with specific combinations of substrate types and bathymetric relief (Fig. 7) and these associations were age specific (Chi-square p <0.001; d.f. = 4; n = 83).
+The presence of juvenile codwas significantly associated with specific combinations of substrate types and bathymetric relief (Fig. 8) and these associations were age specific (Chi-square p<0.001; d.f. = 4; n=83).